What are AML Fines? – 6 Latest AML Fines of 2024

 In November 2023, Binance, the world’s largest cryptocurrency exchange, and its CEO Changpeng Zhao (CZ) faced criminal charges from the U.S. Department of Justice (DOJ) for facilitating money laundering and violating U.S. sanctions.
 Binance had long been under investigation for failing to implement robust anti-money laundering (AML) protocols, allowing illicit funds to flow from countries such as Russia, Iran, and Cuba.
 The DOJ, along with the U.S. Commodity Futures Trading Commission (CFTC) and the Treasury Department, imposed a historic $4.3 billion fine on Binance, marking the largest corporate penalty in U.S. Treasury history.

 Zhao pleaded guilty and would resign from his position of CEO and he was directed to pay a personal fine of fifty million US dollars.
-These shortcomings include Ineffective Know Your Customer (KYC) policy, and processing transactions related to terrorists, ransomware, and dark web platforms.
+These shortcomings include an Ineffective Know Your Customer (KYC) policy, and processing transactions related to terrorists, ransomware, and dark web platforms.
 Another point that the CFTC made was that the Binance employees including the Chief Compliance Officer Samuel Lim were also privy to the illegal activities but looked the other way.

 After the scandal, Richard Teng stepped in as the new CEO to enhance Binance’s compliance management and regain the trust from the public in the very sensitive sector of the cryptocurrency markets.
 Hence, the case reflects the increasing concern of global regulators with exchanges dealing in cryptocurrencies.